Wrexham Cemetery Mortuary

 Seventeen miles west of Cardiff is the small village of St Athan’s, where this derelict village remains off of an unassuming country road.
 The idea …

-Dunton Plotlands Ruins
+Dunton Plotlands Remains

 The plotlands was an area of natural land available for rent/purchase as holiday spots, popular with Londoners who wanted to escape to the countryside.
 No …